Dream Degree Webinar - SIGN UP

 The university supports international students by offering classes in English.
 As a result, it has a higher number of international students than many other large institutions in the region.
 International students from over 40 countries are enrolled at Tallinn University.

-The average tuition fees vary depending on the course with some courses starting from as low as 1,250 euros per year.
+The average tuition fees vary depending on the course, with some programmes starting from as low as 4,200 euros (US$4,670) per year for bachelor’s degrees and 3,800 euros (US$4,225) per year for master’s degrees.

 University of Tartu

-The University of Tartu is the most prestigious in Estonia.
-Founded in 1632 by King Adolf Gustavus of Sweden, the university is located in the city of Tartu, Estonia’s second largest.
+The University of Tartu is Estonia’s national university.
+Founded in 1632 by King Adolf Gustavus of Sweden, it is located in the city of Tartu, Estonia’s second-largest city.

-Here, four faculties — humanities, social sciences, medicine and science and technology — offer a variety of undergraduate, postgraduate and doctoral programmes, including 27 English language programmes.
+The university’s four faculties — humanities, social sciences, medicine and science and technology — offer a variety of undergraduate, postgraduate, and doctoral programmes.
+Most programmes are offered in the Estonian language, and these are free of charge.

 Tallinn University of Technology (TalTech)